briandgomez/Study/Security+/Security Operations.md

 - Computing resources
     - Systems
         - Authentication from strange places and servers (i.e. backups, software versions, activity)
+        - Solutions: Server monitoring like service activity, backups, or software versions
     - Applications
         - Ensure availability and data transfers are working properly
     - Infrastructure
         - Remote access systems and firewalls

 - Log aggregation
-    - <u>Security Information and Event Manager (SIEM)</u>: a way to consolidate many different logs to a central database
+    - <u>Security Information and Event Manager (SIEM)</u>: consolidates and analyzes data from different sources to a central database.
+It helps with detecting threats, responding to incidents, and meeting compliance requirements
+        - Centralized reporting
-    - Correlation between systems
+        - View how information between systems is related (i.e. view authentication and access)

 - Scanning